What is mind-brain identity theory?

 Mind-brain identity theory contrasts with long-held beliefs attributed to Rene Descartes, a seventeenth-century French philosopher, mathematician and scientist who is considered the father of modern Western philosophy.
 The ideas put forth by Descartes and other philosophers over the past three centuries assert that the mind is both immaterial and non-physical.

 In fact, the mind-brain identity theory stands in contrast to all other philosophies in the category of mind-body dualism, which contends that the mind and body are distinct and different substances.

 Meanwhile, other philosophies have been developed in the years after the introduction of mind-brain identity theory.

-For example, American philosopher, mathematician, and computer scientist Hilary Putnam in the 1960s published a series of papers that introduced "multiple realizability" -- the idea that, in very simple terms, the same mental state can be realized in different physical states.
+For example, in the 1960s, American philosopher, mathematician and computer scientist Hilary Putnam published a series of papers that introduced multiple realizability -- the idea that the same mental state can be realized in different physical states.
 It is seen as one of the strongest arguments against identity theory, although discussion and debate on the mind-body relationship continues in philosophy and academic spheres.